The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Simplified Timing Models for

 We also tested various Bayesian Blocks \citep{Scargle+2013} algorithms iteratively in our fits to model DM as with DMX but with varying bin lengths, extending \texttt{Astropy}'s function \citep{astropy}.
 We applied the function to the TOAs multiplied by the radio-frequency squared (to scale proportionally to the DM).
-We tried using the function as provided by \texttt{Astropy}, modifying the algorithm to require window sizes between 2 and 90 days with at least 2 TOAs, and also trying both cases with a fixed solar wind electron density of 7.9~cm$^{-3}$ \citep{Madison+2019}.
+We tried using the function as provided by \texttt{Astropy}, modifying the algorithm to require window sizes between 2 and 90 days with at least 2 TOAs, and also trying both cases with a fixed solar wind electron density of 7.9~cm$^{-3}$ .
 The default Bayesian Blocks algorithm performed the best of these, but with a $\Delta\textrm{AIC} = 42.0$ worse than Model B ($\Delta\textrm{BIC} = 166.0$ worse).
 Therefore, while Bayesian Blocks may be useful in reducing the number of parameters in a piecewise DM model in general, here it is still strongly disfavored compared to the linear trend with a fixed solar wind density.

 In NANOGrav's standard timing analysis, we add or remove parameters using an $F$-test to check for statistical significance in particular orders.
 We opted to ignore this step in our particular analysis here given the overwhelming improvement between Model A and B, and the focus on this work in particular is the DM modeling alone.
 It is possible that given additional tweaks to the modeling, the difference between Model B and C could become much more favorable.
 Note that the only other radio-frequency-dependent parameter in the timing model is FD1, representing a timing delay equal to $\textrm{FD1} \times \ln(\nu)$, with $\nu$ in GHz.
-We see little change in the value of the parameter between models, and if we add in the FD2 parameter (with time delay $\textrm{FD2} \times [\ln(\nu)]^2$) to Model B, we find that both FD parameters become consistent with zero within the uncertainties; the $\Delta$AIC from Model B is 28.9 ($\Delta$BIC of 36.2), which is even more disfavored than Model C.
+We see little change in the value of the parameter between models compared to the uncertainties, and if we add in the FD2 parameter (with time delay $\textrm{FD2} \times [\ln(\nu)]^2$) to Model B, we find that both FD parameters become consistent with zero within the uncertainties; the $\Delta$AIC from Model B is 28.9 (essentially a tie) but the $\Delta$BIC of 36.2 .